Skip to main content

 CapabilityAirflowMage Pro

-Visual pipeline UI❌ Code-only (Jinja, Python)✅ Drag-and-drop editor
+Visual pipeline UI❌ Code-only (Jinja, Python)✅ Hybrid UI: drag-and-drop DAG builder + notebook-style coding experience

 Built-in lineage⚠️ Plugin-based (e.g., OpenLineage)✅ Native, auto-generated